bradymiller/bradymiller.github.io/todo/index.md

 1. Fix most recent Certified Contributor entry and V entry.
 1. Website google analytics on main page (already in wiki).
 1. Migrate website to server(likely aws) that can support SSL(either in aws if use load balancer or vie 'Let's Encrypt' service); also migrating automated server scripts.
+1. For composer, research if will need to use --copy-links rather than --link to ensure vendor/bin softlinks work on windows(copy-links copies the actual file rathe than the link to the file).
 1. Fix demo farm by adding --link to the rsync command.
 1. Fix demo farm to not start apache until the entire install is done.(note no longer need to start apache earlier since the appliance serving the development translations is not pulling the translations from itself anymore)
 1. Upgrade demo farm from Ubuntu 12.04 to 14.04/16.04.